hgzimmerman/rocket-file-cache/README.md

 ### Requirements
 * Rocket >= 0.3.5
 * Nightly Rust
-  * Known to work on (2017-12-25).
+  * Known to work on (2017-12-20). `rustup default nightly-2017-12-20`
+    * Rocket will not compile on newer nightlies as of the time of writing due to the crate `ring`.
-  This crate doesn't use any special features of nightly, but is dependent on Rocket, which currently requires nightly.
+    * This crate doesn't use any special features of nightly, but is dependent on Rocket, which currently requires nightly.

 # Notes